BirdSend/birdsend-wordpress/readme.txt

 == Changelog ==
 = 1.0.4 =
-* Added support BirdSend abandon cart rules
+* Add support for WooCommerce abandoned cart hook.
+* Fix WooCommerce product listing in BirdSend

 = 1.0.3 =
-* Added support to display in-content form triggers (top, middle, after, every X paragraphs of posts/pages).
+* Add support to display in-content form triggers (top, middle, after, every X paragraphs of posts/pages).
-* Added new shortcode to display in-content forms.
+* Add new shortcode to display in-content forms.
-* Added new widget to display BirdSend forms.
+* Add new widget to display BirdSend forms.
+* Add WooCommerce integration with BirdSend.

 = 1.0.1 =
 * Fix issue when a wp installation have no tags.